Sports Physical Therapy Residency

 Clinic locations: Johns Hopkins Health Care & Surgery Center - White Marsh, Johns Hopkins Health Care & Surgery Center – Green Spring Station, Musculoskeletal Center at Columbia, IMG Academy; training room and on-field coverage performed at local high school and IMG Academy facilities

-Prerequisites: applicant must be a graduate from an accredited physical therapy program, hold a valid Maryland physical therapist license or be eligible to obtain one, and have one of the following: (a) approved Emergency Responder Certification, (b) Athletic Training Certification, or (c) EMT license.
-Please note, the FSBPT licensure exam must be taken in April 2024 to be able to enter the 2024/2025 cohort.
+Prerequisites: applicant must be a graduate from an accredited physical therapy program, hold a valid Maryland physical therapist license or be eligible to obtain one, be eligible to work in the United States without visa sponsorship by the PMR department and have one of the following: (a) approved Emergency Responder Certification, (b) Athletic Training Certification, or (c) EMT license.
+Please note, the FSBPT licensure exam must be taken in April 2025 to be able to enter the 2025/2026 cohort.

 First-time specialty exam pass rate: 100%